-Figure 4-1 shows the monthly average PM10 concentrations for the Landfill and Community monitoring sites, and for the three regional locations, for 2008-2017.
-For the first three years of continuous monitoring, the SCAQMD monitor at downtown Los Angeles recorded, on average, the highest PM10 concentrations, with exceptions noted in May 2009 and June/July 2010.
+Figure 4-1 shows the monthly average PM10 concentrations for the Landfill and Community monitoring sites, and for the three regional locations, for 2008-2019.
+For the first three years of continuous monitoring, the SCAQMD monitor at downtown Los Angeles recorded, on average, the highest PM10 concentrations among the three regional sites, with exceptions noted in May 2009 and June/July 2010.
 These exceptions were discussed in the Third Annual Report of Ambient Air Quality Monitoring at Sunshine Canyon Landfill and Van Gogh Elementary School (June 1, 2009-May 31, 2010), delivered to the Los Angeles City Planning Department in March 2011.
-The regional monitor in Burbank followed a month-to-month pattern similar to the Los Angeles pattern, but at a lower average PM10 concentration, until the site was discontinued in summer 2014.
-The FRM monitor at Santa Clarita, on the northern edge of the air basin, recorded, on average, the lowest PM10 concentrations of the regional sites.
+The regional monitor in Burbank followed a month-tomonth pattern similar to the Los Angeles pattern, but at a lower average PM10 concentration, until the site was discontinued in summer 2014.
+The Federal Reference Method (FRM) monitor at Santa Clarita, on the northern edge of the air basin, recorded, on average, the lowest PM10 concentrations of the regional sites.
 From 2008 to 2010, Landfill and Community measurements tended to track between the Los Angeles and Santa Clarita data.

 The monitoring years since 2011 deviated from this pattern, with the Landfill monitor usually exhibiting the highest average monthly concentrations in June through September.
-To help explain this pattern and to emphasize the importance of the effect of meteorology on measured pollutant levels, the Ninth Annual Report of Ambient Air Quality Monitoring at Sunshine Canyon Landfill and Van Gogh Elementary School (November 22, 2007-November 21, 2016), delivered to the Los Angeles City Planning Department in April 2017, provides meteorological data measured at the Landfill site for the summer seasons of 2008 through 2016; these data demonstrate that measurements at the Landfill site are dominated by wind flow from the south to south-southeast and thus by regional PM10 concentrations originating in the SoCAB.
+To help explain this pattern and emphasize the importance of the effect of meteorology on measured pollutant levels, the Ninth Annual Report of Ambient Air Quality Monitoring at Sunshine Canyon Landfill and Van Gogh Elementary School (November 22, 2007-November 21, 2016), delivered to the Los Angeles City Planning Department in April 2017, provides meteorological data measured at the Landfill site for the summer seasons of 2008 through 2016; these data demonstrate that measurements at the Landfill site are dominated by wind flow from the south to south-southeast and thus by regional PM{10} concentrations originating in the SoCAB.
 The dominance of low speed, south-southeasterly winds from June through September between 2011 and 2016 was coupled with PM10 concentrations at the Landfill monitor that consistently exceeded those of the downtown Los Angeles monitor.
 The main conclusion drawn from these periods of low-speed, southerly winds is that summertime elevations in PM10 concentrations measured at the Landfill site are not solely attributable to Landfill activities.
 A deviation from the pattern occurred in 2017, with the Landfill monitor exhibiting the highest average monthly concentrations among the sites shown in Figure 4-1, consistently throughout the year.
-Uncharacteristic monthly concentration spikes occurred at the Landfill site in December 2016, April 2017, and again in October 2017.
-In addition, concentrations followed the similar elevated summer season pattern; however, the deviations in monthly average PM{10} concentrations from the next highest monitor (SCAQMD monitor at the downtown Los Angeles) were the largest on record.
-Figure 4-1) also shows a strong correlation between Community and Santa Clarita data.
+Uncharacteristic monthly concentration spikes occurred at the Landfill site in December 2016, April 2017, and October 2017.
+In addition, concentrations followed the similar elevated summer season pattern; however, the deviations in monthly average PM10 concentrations from the next highest monitor (SCAQMD monitor in downtown Los Angeles) were the largest on record.
+In 2018, the Landfill site again followed the elevated summer season pattern.
+In 2019, both the Landfill site and the Community site saw an abnormal increase in the monthly-averaged PM10 concentrations during the fall quarter.
+As discussed in above sections, this increase was due to wildfire activities.
+Figure 4-1 also shows a strong correlation between Community and Santa Clarita data.